 Other funding sources include income from user fees and endowment funds.
 Another significant source of funding is in the form of donations from corporations and individuals around the world, notably through the fundraising activities of the Partnership Walks and Partnership Golf tournaments, which are held annually in Canada, the United States and the United Kingdom.
 The Aga Khan Foundation affiliates in Canada, the United States, the United Kingdom and Portugal are all registered non-profit organisations in their respective countries.

-The project companies of the Aga Khan Fund for Economic Development (AKFED) - the only development agency in the AKDN that works on a commercial basis - operate as businesses but reinvest all profits in further development initiatives, including contributions to social and cultural projects.
+The project companies of the Aga Khan Fund for Economic Development (AKFED) - the only development agency in the AKDN that works on a commercial basis - operate as businesses but all surpluses are reinvested in further development initiatives, including contributions to social and cultural projects.
 AKFED also works closely with governments, private sector partners and multilateral institutions to co-finance major infrastructure projects such as the Roshan mobile phone network in Afghanistan and the Bujagali hydroelectric project in Uganda.

 Q: Does AKDN work only for the Ismaili community?
 A: No. Several AKDN agencies were first established to meet the needs of the Ismaili Community in South Asia and East Africa, but today, under the leadership of His Highness the Aga Khan, the Network’s institutions have grown beyond that mission to encompass projects in areas where there are many faiths and ethnicities and where Ismailis do not live.
 Ismaili communities in poor and remote areas do benefit from AKDN projects, but the programmes, when at full scale, typically benefit a wide cross-section of the population.
 There are many areas – in Egypt, India, the Kyrgyz Republic and Mali, for example – where major programmes serve populations in which the Ismaili community is not present.